FlavourSys/user-manual/working-with-projects/index.rst

 **Usage:** To copy a project to another location please perform the following steps

 	1. Select the project that you want to copy
-	2. Click on the "More..." bar on the right site of the user interface and then click "COPY PROJECT TO..."
+	2. Right click on the project and then click "COPY PROJECT TO..."
 	3. Select a copy strategy and press "YES"

 ******************